 God is good, sovereign, our helper, an ever-present friend, on our side, mighty, merciful, and abounding in grace.
 "Praise ye the Lord.
 O give thanks unto the Lord; for he is good: for his mercy endureth for ever" (Psalm 106:1).
 "Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.
 For the Lord is a great God, and a great King above all gods" (Psalm 95:2-3).

 Indeed, "every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning" (James 1:17), but the Father of lights is Himself the greatest gift.
 The greatest gift is the gift-giver, and He has offered His fullness to us in the Person of Jesus.
 "And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth" (John 1:14).

-"For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ" (2 Cor.
-4:6).
+"For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ" (2 Corinthians 4:6).
 God shared His glory with us—and it is miraculous!
-Let us consider the awesome fact that the one who poured the oceans into the craters of the earth and shaped the mountain ranges with His hands has shined in our hearts.
-Then we will say with the Psalmist "I will bless the Lord at all times: his praise shall continually be in my mouth" (Psalm 34:1).
+Let us consider the awesome fact that the Light of the world has shined in our hearts.
+Then we will say with the Psalmist, "I will bless the Lord at all times: his praise shall continually be in my mouth" (Psalm 34:1).